hackingbeauty/react-dapp-boilerplate/README.md

 # React, Redux, Truffle, and Material-UI for bootstrapping a Dapp

-In addition to Webpack and React, this box adds: React-Router, Redux and Material-UI for easy skinning of a Dapp.
+React Dapp Boilerplate is an expert React boilerplate for building user-facing Dapps.
+It's built with the latest versions of React, Redux, and Webpack and has a superior organization and directory structure.
+It comes with a solid CSS architecture that helps you correctly skin your Dapp for responsive viewports (both mobile and desktop).

+Material-UI is baked into the boilerplate to help you quickly start prototyping your Dapp.
+If you need expert guidance in developing a user-facing Dapp, checkout [Full Stack Dapps now](http://fullstackdapps.com).

+If you have any questions, [join my Slack channel](https://publicslack.com/slacks/hackingbeauty/invites/new).

 ## Installation

-1. Install the Truffle box.
+1. Create a directory and change into it.
     ```javascript
+    mkdir your-react-dapp-name
+    cd your-react-dapp-name
+    ```

+2. Install the Truffle box inside of the directory your just created.
+    ```javascript
     truffle unbox hackingbeauty/react-dapp-boilerplate
     ```

-2. Compile and migrate the contracts.
+3. Start the dapp, then point your browser to localhost:3000.
+If you want to use yarn instead of npm, just nuke the node_modules directory and run the command ```yarn install```.
     ```javascript
+    npm run start || yarn start
+    ```

+4. Start your local blockchain (I use Ganache-CLI).
+    ```javascript
+    ganache-cli
+    ```

+5. Place your Smart Contract into the /contracts directory, then compile and migrate it.
+    ```javascript
     truffle compile
     truffle migrate
     ```

-3. Run the webpack server for front-end hot reloading.
-For now, smart contract changes must be manually recompiled and migrated.
+6. Jest is included for testing React components and Truffle's own suite is incldued for Smart Contracts.
+Be sure you've compiled your contracts before running jest, or you'll receive some file not found errors.
     ```javascript
-    npm run start
-    ```

-4. Jest is included for testing React components and Truffle's own suite is incldued for smart contracts.
-Be sure you've compile your contracts before running jest, or you'll receive some file not found errors.
-    ```javascript
     // Runs Jest for component tests.
-    npm run test
+    npm run test || yarn test

     // Runs Truffle's test suite for smart contract tests.
     truffle test
     ```

-5. To build the application for production, use the build command.
-A production build will be in the /dist folder.
+7. To build the Dapp for production, use the build command.
+A production build of the entire Dapp will be placed in the /build folder.
     ```javascript
-    npm run build
+    npm run build || yarn build
     ```

-## FAQ

-* __Why is there both a truffle.js file and a truffle-config.js file?__

-    Truffle requires the truffle.js file be named truffle-config on Windows machines.
-Feel free to delete the file that doesn't correspond to your platform.

-* __Where is my production build?__

-    The production build will be in the /dist folder.
-This is because Truffle outputs contract compilations to the build folder.